-Knit garments are comfortable to wear, easy to fit, and they don’t wrinkle.
-And all this makes sewing with knits fun!
-Once you get the hang of sewing knit fabric, we think you’ll never want to stop
+Knit garments are comfortable to wear, easy to fit, and they don’t wrinkle on the body as much.
+When you get the hang of sewing knit fabric, we think you’ll never want to stop

 3. A twin needle can be used on most sewing machines.
 This will make two rows of straight stitches that you can stretch because on the back side they make a zig zag.
 Stop in and we'll give you a demo!

 Here's a tutorial I found online by Make It and Love it.
 She explains how to use at the twin needle and what to do if you don't have an extra thread spool holder.

 4. Use a walking foot when sewing on a standard sewing machine to sew stretchy fabric.

 A serger has a “differential” setting which will totally get rid of any stretching that happens during sewing.

 5. A narrow zig zag stitch will give the stretch you need for knits if you're using your sewing machine to sew knits.
 Many machines have a stretch stitch for knits.
 Try some different stitches on scrap fabric.
 I like to lengthen my stitch when using my stretch stitch on my sewing machine.

 6. Always sew a test swatch of fabric to see how your knit will respond to your machine and your needle before putting your fabric in harms way.

 7. When serging, test a swatch of your fabric to adjust the differential.
 This setting is magical!